aridjayarecipes/cutesrecipes.web.app/content/post/2067-simple-way-to-prepare-homemade-steamed-swai-fish-fillets-one-pot-meal.md

 1. Prepare 1 tsp garlic, minced
 1. Take 1/2 tsp lemon juice
 1. Prepare  worcestershire sauce
-1. Prepare 1 DON'T USE AS MUCH WATER OR RICE WILL BE SOGGY
+1. Prepare 1 DON&#39;T USE AS MUCH WATER OR RICE WILL BE SOGGY